Stephen Quemper

-Stephen Quemper (born 12 May 1993) is a French professional footballer who plays as a left-back for Ligue 2 club Guingamp.
+Stephen Quemper (born 12 May 1993) is a French professional footballer who plays as a left-back for Championnat National 2 club Créteil.

 Career

 A youth product of Guingamp and Morlaix, Quemper began his senior career with Concarneau.
 He spent his early career in the semi-pro French leagues with from 2015 to 2019, before transferring to SC Bastia.
 He made his professional debut with Bastia in a 1–1 Ligue 2 tie with Nancy on 11 August 2021.

 On 10 January 2022, he returned to his first club Guingamp.
+After one season of his three-year contract with Guingamp, he requested to leave, and on 21 July 2023 he signed for fellow Ligue 2 side AC Ajaccio.

+Following Ajaccio's relegation from Ligue 2, on 8 July 2025 Quemper signed with Créteil in the fourth-tier Championnat National 2.